So it all started..

 The need for more knowledge has always been great.
 If we only look back, we can appreciate the expansion of knowledge throughout generations and the increased speed at which it all happens.

 Scientists have now estimated that knowledge has doubled from the beginning of times to the year 1750.
 Then again it doubled between the years 1750 and 1900.
 And next again between the years 1900 and 1950, only to increase its speed and double again in a sheer 10 years between 1950 and 1960.
-And now, it is said that knowledge is doubling in less than every 22 months.
+And now, it is said that knowledge is doubling in less two years.
 Considering the shortening of time, it is easy to understand the immense importance of the right knowledge.

 It is easy now to gain knowledge on any subject.
 Universities and course providers offer an enormous number of courses and we have information overload for free online.